Intersubjectivity as a principle determining physical observables and non-classicality

 An affine map \(a:S\to[0,1]\) is called an effect, and the set of all effects is denoted by \(\mathcal E_S\).
 The state space is assumed to be separated by effects: for each \(s_1\ne s_2\in S\), there exists an effect \(a\in\mathcal E_S\) such that \(a(s_1)\ne a(s_2)\).
 The partial order on \(\mathcal E_S\) is defined by \(a\le b:\Leftrightarrow(a(s)\le b(s)\text{ for all }s\in S)\).
 The constant maps \(0_S\) and \(1_S\), which return \(0\) and \(1\) for all states, are the least and greatest elements of \(\mathcal E_S\), respectively.

 A finite-outcome measurement is given by a family \(A=(a_x)_{x\in X}\) of effects satisfying \(\sum_{x\in X}a_x=1_S\).
 When a measurement \(A=(a_x)_{x\in X}\) is performed on a state \(s\in S\), the probability of obtaining the outcome \(x\in X\) is \(a_x(s)\).
 We denote by \(\mathcal M_S(X)\) the set of all measurements with outcome set \(X\).
-We extend several of the results for continuous-outcome measurements; see Section \ref{Results for continuous-outcome measurements} of the Supplemental Material.
+We extend several of the results for continuous-outcome measurements; see the Supplemental Material \footnote{ See Supplemental Material for further details. }. \newcounter{fn:SM} {\value{footnote}}

 As standard examples, the state space of a classical system is given by a simplex, while that of a quantum system is given by the space of density operators on a Hilbert space.
 In quantum theory, effects correspond to positive operators bounded above by the identity operator, and measurements correspond to POVMs.